vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/06_bhagavat-parijanopAsanA-paddhatiH.md

 <details><summary>English</summary>

-who at the time of His becom- ing the means fosters knowledge, energy and other attri- butes in Him, who for the enhancement of the enjoyments. of the freed augments the qualities of beauty, &c,
+who at the time of His becoming the means fosters knowledge, energy and other attributes in Him, who for the enhancement of the enjoyments. of the freed augments the qualities of beauty, &c,
 </details>